iqtree/iqtree.github.io/doc/Tutorial.md

 This tutorial gives users a quick starting guide.
-You can either download the binary for your platform from the IQ-TREE website or the source code (see [[Installation]]).
+Please first [download and install](Installation) the binary for your platform .
 For the next steps, the folder containing your  `iqtree` executable should added to your PATH enviroment variable so that IQ-TREE can be invoked by simply entering `iqtree` at the command-line.
+Alternatively, you can also copy `iqtree` binary into your system search.

-Instructions for how to set the PATH variable in a specific operating system can be easily found on the Internet.
-For quick overview of all supported options in IQ-TREE, run the command  `iqtree -h`.
+>**TIP**: For quick overview of all supported options in IQ-TREE, run the command  `iqtree -h`.

 First running example